ethereum/remix-ide/docs/layout.md

 # Navigating Remix

-Remix IDE consists of four core components: the icon panel, side panel, main panel, and terminal.
-Since Remix v0.69.0, it also includes a top bar.
+Remix's layout consists of the following components: the top bar, icon panel, side panel, main panel, and terminal.

 ![Layout for Remix IDE, highlighting the terminal, topbar, and, the side, main, and icon panel.](images/layout/a-layout1c.png)

-- Icon Panel - portal to most of Remix's core functions like the Solidity compiler, plugins, and deploy & run.
+- Top Bar - interface for workspace selection, GitHub authentication and associated tools, themes, and the settings panel.
-- Top Bar - interface for workspace selection, GitHub authentication, themes, and Remix configuration settings.
+- Icon Panel - indicates which plugins have been activated and which plugin is currently in the left or right side panel.
+Click an icon to select that plugin.
+Go to the Plugin Manager to activate other plugins.
-- Side Panel - interface for the file explorer, compiler, search page, deploy & run page, and certain plugins.
+- Side Panel - interface for the File Explorer, Solidity Compiler, Git, Deploy & Run, and many other plugins.
+Visit the Plugin Manager for a full list of plugins.
-- Main Panel - for editing files, large format tools, and the home tab.
+- Main Panel - contains tabs for editing files, Main Panel plugins (plugins that require more space than Side Panel plugins), and the Home Tab.
-- Terminal - for viewing transaction receipts and various logs.
+- Terminal - a panel for viewing transaction receipts, various logs, and for executing JavaScript scripts.

 ## Default Tools

-When the Remix IDE is loaded for the first time - the icon panel shows these icons by default.
+When the Remix IDE is loaded for the first time - the Icon Panel shows these icons by default.

 ![Remix IDE default icons with annotations.](images/layout/a-icons-at-load.png)